China's Xi calls for oil trade in yuan at Gulf summit in Riyadh | Headlines

 Though Saudi Arabia and China signed several strategic and economic partnership deals, analysts said relations would remain anchored mostly by energy interests, though Chinese firms have made forays into technology and infrastructure sectors.
 "Energy concerns will remain front and centre of relations," Robert Mogielnicki, senior resident scholar at the Arab Gulf States Institute in Washington, told Reuters.

 "The Chinese and Saudi governments will also be looking to support their national champions and other private sector actors to move forward with trade and investment deals.
 There will be more cooperation on the tech side of things too, prompting familiar concerns from Washington."
-Saudi Arabia agreed an MOU with Huawei this week on cloud computing and building high-tech complexes in Saudi cities.
+Saudi Arabia agreed a memorandum of understanding with Huawei this week on cloud computing and building high-tech complexes in Saudi cities.
 The Chinese tech giant has participated in building 5G networks in Gulf states despite U.S. concerns over a possible security risk in using its technology.

 NATURAL PARTNERS Saudi Arabia and its Gulf allies have defied U.S. pressure to limit dealings with China and break with fellow OPEC+ oil producer Russia over its invasion of Ukraine, as they try to navigate a polarised world order with an eye on national economic and security interests.